manyahin/myjournal/README.md

-# My Private Diary
+# My Diary

-This app alow you to simply setup your own private diary on your private server (like VPS) using Linux and Docker technology.
-To use with domain you need to configure web proxy server (like Nginx) on your server and setup your domain zone.
+This app alows you to setup your own private diary on your private server (like VPS) using Linux and Docker technologies.
+To use with a domain name you need to configure a web proxy server (like Nginx) on your server and setup your domain configuration.

-Backend builed on top of loopback.

-To access the diary use web ui builded on VueJS.
+Backend built on Loopback 3.
+Frontend built on VueJS.
+Styles are on Bulma.

 Also, you can send messages to diary via Telegram bot (need to setup it before and get token, check https://core.telegram.org/bots)

 ## Setup

     # set password
     echo 'DIARY_PASSWORD=123456' > .docker-env

     # no enable telegram bot set next variables
     echo 'TELEGRAM_BOT_TOKEN=SDFDSF-SDFSDF-SDFDSF' >> .docker-env
     echo 'TELEGRAM_ALLOWED_USERS=myUser' >> .docker-env